Robert DuBoise: Exoneration

 In 2018, the Hillsborough County Conviction Review Unit, established by State Attorney Andrew Warren, began re-examining DuBoise's case at the request of the Innocence Project.
 New DNA testing, unavailable at the time of his trial, excluded DuBoise as the perpetrator and implicated two other individuals, Amos Robinson and Abron Scott, who were later charged.

 The case highlighted the unreliability of bite mark evidence, which has since been widely discredited in forensic science.

 Lawsuit and settlement

 In 2021, DuBoise filed a federal lawsuit against the City of Tampa, four Tampa police officers, and forensic odontologist Richard Souviron, alleging fabricated evidence and misconduct.

-In February 2024, the City of Tampa agreed to a $14 million settlement, one of the largest in Florida for a wrongful conviction, acknowledging investigative failures.
+In February 2024, the Tampa City Council agreed to a $14 million settlement, one of the largest in Florida for a wrongful conviction, acknowledging investigative failures.